The plectic conjecture over function fields: Introduction

-On the other hand, the $k'$-point $y_{h,i}$ of $Y$ yields a geometric $q^r$-Frobenius element $\ga_{y_{h,i}}$ in $\Weil(F)$.
-It acts on the intersection cohomology groups with compact support of $\Sht_{G,I,\ul\om}|_{Q_I}/\Xi$ via the $(h,i)$-th factor of $\Weil(F)^{d\times I}$ in Theorem A. \begin{thmC} Under these identifications, the action of $\ga_{y_{h,i}}$ equals the action of $F^r_{(h,i)}$. \end{thmC} Let us now discuss the proofs of our main theorems.
-For ease of notation, assume that $H$ is split, take $N=\varnothing$, and suppose that $F$ is everywhere unramified over $Q$.\footnote{We treat the general case in the body of the paper, and this simplified case already illustrates the main ideas.} Then $F/Q$ corresponds to a finite \'etale morphism $m:Y\ra X$ of degree $d$, where $Y$ is also geometrically connected over $k$.
+On the other hand, we also have Frobenius elements in Weil groups.
+Namely, the $k'$-point $y_{h,i}$ of $Y$ yields a geometric $q^r$-Frobenius element $\ga_{y_{h,i}}$ in $\Weil(F)$, which acts on the intersection cohomology groups with compact support of $\Sht_{G,I,\ul\om}|_{Q_I}$ via the $(h,i)$-th factor of $\Weil(F)^{d\times I}$ in Theorem A. \begin{thmC} Under these identifications, the action of $\ga_{y_{h,i}}$ equals the action of $F^r_{(h,i)}$. \end{thmC} Let us now discuss the proofs of our theorems.
+For simplicity, assume that $H$ is split, take $N=\varnothing$, and suppose that $F$ is everywhere unramified over $Q$.\footnote{We treat the general case in the body of the paper, and this simplified case already illustrates the main ideas.} Thus $m:Y\ra X$ is \'etale.

 We begin by observing that $G$-bundles on $X$ are naturally equivalent to $H$-bundles on $Y$.
 Moreover, this equivalence is compatible with replacing $X$ by the punctured curve $X\ssm x$, as long as $Y$ is replaced by $Y\ssm m^{-1}(x)$.
-Therefore we obtain a Cartesian square
+We use this to show the existence of a Cartesian square

-where $\Div^d_Y$ denotes the space of degree $d$ divisors of $Y$, and $\Sht^{(d)}_{H,I,d\times\ul\om}$ denotes a \emph{symmetrized} variant of the moduli space of shtukas that keeps track of an $I$-tuple of \emph{divisors} of $Y$, instead of just points of $Y$.
+where $\Div^d_Y$ denotes the space of degree $d$ divisors of $Y$, and $\Sht^{(d)}_{H,I,\ul\om}$ denotes a \emph{symmetrized} variant of the moduli space of shtukas that keeps track of an $I$-tuple of \emph{divisors} of $Y$, instead of just points of $Y$.
+We make important use of this symmetrized variant, so we study it thoroughly in \S\ref{s:shtukas}.
 Diagram (\ref{eq:pl}) provides one incarnation of the conjectured \emph{plectic diagram} from \cite[(1.3)]{NS16}.
-Note that, because $m$ is \'etale, the image of the closed immersion $m^{-1}:X\ra \Div^d_Y$ lies in the open subscheme $\Div^{d,\circ}_Y$ of \'etale divisors.
+Because $m$ is \'etale, the image of the closed immersion $m^{-1}:X\ra \Div^d_Y$ lies in the open subscheme $\Div^{d,\circ}_Y$ of \'etale divisors.

-We can relate $\Sht^{(d)}_{H,I,d\times\ul\om}$ to a usual, unsymmetrized moduli space of shtukas as follows.
+We can relate $\Sht^{(d)}_{H,I,\ul\om}$ to a usual, unsymmetrized moduli space of shtukas as follows.
 By viewing $\Div^d_Y$ as the scheme-theoretic quotient of $Y^d$ by $\fS_d$, we get a commutative square